gillfimj/coHEsion2022/docs/github.doc.md

 ### Repository Description

-The repository description is option.
+The repository description is optional.
 However, it can be helpful to know why this repo exists and what its purpose is.
 Keep it short, but descriptive.

 ![](img/github/repo-desc.png)